 Why do you need a performance management system at all?
 If annual appraisals are ineffective and employees want to drive their own development, why have a defined process for everyone?
 The key here is alignment and effective communication.
 Nobody works in a silo, and whether your team operates all together in one office or you have multiple locations around the world, you all need to be working to a common set of goals.
 How you communicate these to everyone involved should be one of the core pillars of your performance management process.
 The “What” can come later down the line, but if you have a system of accountability and transparency you can build open, trusting relationships between teams and at all levels of your business.

 What do you value most as a business?
 Your company values should be at the heart of all the decisions you make.

 Decide on 3-5 company values that you want to develop in every employee, or that every team member can contribute to.
 These should be actionable, not just qualitative.
 “Operate with integrity and determination” is a universally-adopted value.
 One of ours is “Dedication – we get it done”.
 The values you adopt help you to shape the outcomes that you want to support in your performance management system.

 From your company values, think about how you want to measure progress and achievements.
 Are you a sales-focused business, with clear monetary targets?
 In this case, a system that tracks KPIs would suit your outcome.
-Or instead of numerical targets, is it more useful for you to simply see whether a goal was achieved or not?
+Or instead of numerical targets, are your goals qualitative with action steps along the way?
+SMART goals or OKRs would work best for you.
 Deciding what outputs matter most will allow you to easily measure company performance in a way that’s relevant for you and will let you cascade this down through the business.